-Today’s Wonder of the Day was inspired by Wonder Team.
-Wonder Team Wonders, “How do you know if a source is valid?”
-Thanks for WONDERing with us, Wonder Team!
+Today’s Wonder of the Day was inspired by hannah. hannah Wonders, “how do you know if your source us reliable or not” Thanks for WONDERing with us, hannah!

 Imagine your teacher has just assigned your class a fun project.
 You get to research your favorite topic and then share what you learn with the class!
 You hop online and type your topic into a search engine.
 As you read article after article, you WONDER . . . how do you know when a source is valid?

 One of the great things about the Internet is that it gives everyone a chance to express themselves.
 However, it also means there’s plenty of room for people to create untrustworthy sources.
 Luckily, there’s a simple test that can help you decide whether to trust a source.
 What are we talking about?
 The C.R.A.A.P. test, of course!

 C.R.A.A.P. stands for currency, relevance, authority, accuracy, and purpose.
 Each word can help you measure a source’s validity.
 We always start with currency—when was this information published or updated?
 Up-to-date information is more likely to be correct, usually.
 That’s especially true if you’re learning about topics that can change quickly, like technology.

 The next step is to consider the source’s relevance.
 How does it relate to your topic?
 Does it answer any questions you have about the subject?
 Does it cover the topic in enough detail?
 If the answer to these questions is “yes,” then you likely have a relevant source on your hands.